57972887/LaboratoryExerciseWR/README.md

 If you've already looked at the data on the mounted drive, you may have noticed that there is a huge tree structure on the desktop.
 Maybe this is where the attacker hid his password.
 Extract useful information from the output file that you obtained from the individual hive files.
-1. In what format are those files?
+1. Navigate yourself to the tree structure.
+In what format are files in the tree structure?
+What type of characters do folder names contain?
-2. What keys/values did you use?
+2. What is the last opened .txt file?
+Note also the LastWrite time.
+3. Based on the Last Write time, try to find directory with the help of ShellBags.
-3. How many clues are hidden in the given disk image?
+4. How many clues are hidden in the given disk image?
-4. What is the first clue?
+5. What is the first clue?

 #### 3.5 STEP 04 - Pictures
 We know it's not much, but a colleague from another forensic team advised us that one perpetrator hid a lot of information in the pictures.
 Try to analyze the last opened images/pictures, but beware that essential information may also be hidden in the image metadata.
-1. Analyze recently opened images.
+1. Analyze recently opened pictures.
+Maybe the user used some Windows based programs to open those pictures.
-2. What keys/values did you use?
+2. Use the right tools to extract extra information about each picture.
 3. What is the second clue?

 #### 3.6 STEP 05 - Paths that the user searched for
 The next step would be to analyze the keys that the user activity created in the sense when e.g. he searched for something and entered input from the keyboard.
-1. What keys/values did you use?
+1. What keys/values could contain such information?
 2. Analyze suspicious files.
 3. Did you find the third clue?
 4. Where can it be?
 5. What is the third clue?

 #### 3.7 STEP 06 - Executable files
-Looks like we are pretty close to finding the password, now try to analyze .exe files and find those files whose timestamps are suspicious.
+Looks like we are pretty close to finding the password, now try to analyze .exe files with the help of Shimcache.
+If necessary, create new output file with findings from just one plugin.
-1. What keys/values would you use?
-2. According to the detected key, extract data from the appropriate hive file, which you can further filter by time stamps.
+1. According to the detected key, extract data from the appropriate hive file, which you can further investigate or filter.
-3. Analyze the suspicious .exe file.
+2. Analyze the suspicious .exe file.
 Analyze the source code, is there any file that this program works with.
-4. What format does this file have?
+3. What format does this file have?
-5. What is the fourth clue?
+4. What is the fourth clue?

 #### 3.8 STEP 07 - Find the password